How Much Do You Need to Make to Rent in NYC?

-Most NYC landlords use a 40x rent rule, so your annual salary will need to be 40x the monthly rent to qualify for most apartments.
-For example, if you wanted to rent a $1,500 per month apartment you should make $60,000 a year.
+Most NYC landlords use a 40x rent rule, which means your annual salary needs to be 40 times the monthly rent to qualify.
+For example, to rent an apartment for $1,500 per month, you should earn $60,000 per year.

 If you’re good with numbers, you won’t even need a rent calculator to figure out how much NYC apartment you can afford.
 All you need to do is to take your gross yearly income and divide it by 40.
 If that sounds tricky to calculate, an easy way to simplify the math is to knock a zero off your income and then divide by 4.
 So if you make $100,000, you can afford to rent a $2,500 per month NYC apartment.
 You can use the table below to calculate roughly how much rent you can afford in NYC.